Shake It (Sakis Rouvas song): Track listing

-The music video was directed by successful Greek director Kostas Kapetanidis, assisted by the production label Cream.
-The director had collaborated with Rouvas for the first time in 1995 for the video of the song "Ela Mou" and had produced many other popular videos for him since.
-The video itself was shot on the Greek island of Santorini, and features Rouvas singing in the water.
-The storyline was uncomplicated, featuring Rouvas and friends dancing and having a good time, with its objective being to put emphasis on the song's summer feeling through the dramatic natural beauty of the setting, representing a Greek identity.
-At the beginning, there is an advertisement for Vodafone, with the name of the mobile company being written on a faraway yacht in the sea.
-The video consists of eight scenes, while Rouvas can be seen changing outfits five times.
-The video for "Shake It" was one of the most-played videos of that year according to MAD TV and remains one of Rouvas' most successful videos.

 Release history

-This album has been released with the Copy Control protection system in some regions.

 Chart performance

 "Shake It" was a successful song in both Greece and Cyprus, peaking at the top of both countries' charts for several weeks, while charting in a number of neighboring countries.
 It peaked at number one on both the Greek singles and airplay charts for nearly one year, making it one of the longest-charting songs in Greek music history.
 Being certified 4× platinum, it is considered to be one of the most successful CD singles in Greek history.
 The single also managed to gain success in further regions of Europe, such as Sweden, where it broke the Top 40 on the national singles chart, charting for one week at number 32.